zaimabdullah/NextJS-foodies-meals/README.md

-# React Events WebApp
+# NextLevel Food WebApp
-Welcome to React Events WebApp!
-This is Events web application project that utilized the [Tanstack React Query](https://tanstack.com/query/latest).
+Welcome to NextLevel Food WebApp!
+This is NextLevel Food web application project that utilized the [NextJS](https://nextjs.org/) framework which is the React framework for the web.

 ### Weblink: [Live Website](#)